 Positive & Negative Impact Influences on Negotiation Results

-Negotiation can be considered a tool that assists parties to obtain an agreement based on their interests.
-Ultimately however, what we do when we negotiate is to attempt to influence others to accept our way.
-Sometimes we succeed, sometimes we don't.
+Negotiation can be considered a tool that assists individuals or teams to obtain an agreement based on their interests.
+Ultimately, however, what we do when we negotiate is to attempt to influence others to accept our way.
+Sometimes we succeed; sometimes we don't.
 Negotiation literature is full of tactics and strategies that describe ways of achieving this goal.
-There are two kinds of influences: Positive and Negative.
-If we want to change our car we might consider selling the old one.
-We
+Two Kinds of Influences There are two kinds of influences: positive and negative.
+If we want to change our car, we

 Authority Limits Tactic